-Why would I need to share my information?
+Why would I need to share my medical information?

-There are many reasons when you’d need someone else to access your personal medical information.
+There are many reasons why you might want to allow someone else to access your personal medical information.

-For example, you might grant your attorney access to your health information to prove your injury wasn't pre-existing if you’re pursuing an injury claim.
-You may also want to grant permission to your healthcare agent to question your doctor about a bill if you are hospitalized or incapacitated.
+For example, if you're pursuing an injury claim, you might grant your attorney access to your health information to prove your injury wasn't preexisting.
+You may also want to grant permission to a healthcare representative to question your doctor about a bill if you are hospitalized or incapacitated.

-So how does a HIPAA authorization form help share my information?
+How does a HIPAA Authorization Form help share my information?

 It's easy for you to grant someone access to your private medical records.
-The Health Insurance Portability and Accountability Act of 1996 was put in place to help ensure the privacy and ease of access of your medical records.
+The Health Insurance Portability and Accountability Act of 1996 was put in place to help ensure privacy and yet ease of access to your medical records.

-A HIPAA authorization form is a document in that allows an appointed person or party to share specific health information with another person or group.
-Your appointed person can be a doctor, a hospital, or a health care provider, as well as certain other entities such as an attorney.
-That health information could be medical records, drug or alcohol treatment, or anything similar.
+A HIPAA Authorization Form is a document that allows a medical provider to share specific health information with another person or group.
+This can be a doctor, a hospital, or a health care provider, as well as lawyers, mental health professionals, or another similar professional.
+That health information could be medical records, drug or alcohol treatments, or other records.

-Don't worry, your whole medical background won't be revealed unless it absolutely has to be.
-Information in a HIPAA authorization form is called “protected information."
-Protected information includes your name, address, phone number, Social Security Number, as well as the specific health information described in the document.
+Don't worry, your entire medical background won't be revealed unless it absolutely has to be, and you allow it.
+Information in a HIPAA Authorization Form is "protected information."
+Protected information includes your name, address, phone number, social security number, as well as the specific health information described in the document.

-It’s important to note that HIPAA uses goes a standard of "minimum necessary."
+It is important to note that HIPAA uses a standard of "minimum necessary."
 This means that your doctor or healthcare provider can only provide information that is needed to accomplish the intended purpose.

-In other words, HIPAA is a safeguard on how many people can view your personal information and how much they can view.
-However, bear in mind that multiple people in a hospital may have access to your information to properly carry out your medical processes if you are incapacitated.
+In other words, HIPAA provides a safeguard against the number of people that can view your personal information and how much they can view.
+However, bear in mind that multiple people in a hospital may have access to your information to properly carry out your medical care.

-However, certain things are beyond your control and cannot be protected by HIPAA.
-For example, if your doctor or health care provider is required to disclose information to federal, state, or local authorities, they must do so.
+Certain things are beyond your control and cannot be protected by HIPAA.
+For example, if your doctor or health care provider is required to disclose medical information to federal, state, or local authorities, they must do so.
 Additionally, HIPAA does not apply to information you share with people who are not medical or healthcare providers.

-What do I need to include in my HIPAA?
+What do I need to include in my HIPAA Authorization Form?

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.